 Early Music Review ✭✭✭✭✭ (in all categories)

 "(Jane Chapman) takes full advantage of the sonic effects and exotic possibilities of the restored 1722 Jacob Kirckman harpsichord she has chosen for the recording.
 The range of colours and textures is dazzling, and at sometimes wonderfully suggestive of an Indian sitar.
-She is free with repetitions and ornamentation, and occasionally adapts the simple bass-line for greater dramatic effect.

 Delicious improvised additions … The playing is smart, clean, refined and inventive."